-350 4.1 Cyclic variations in seismicity
+4.1 Cyclic variations in seismicity

-Single-station detection with a STA/LTA algorithm detected a total of 12,208 volcano-seismic events between 1st October 1994 and 28th February 1995 at Unzen volcano (Fig. 1A).
-Our count is in good agreement with previous results published by Nakada et al. (1999) and Umakoshi et al. (2008).
-Furthermore, good visual correlation between the temporal pattern of earthquake rates and real-time seismic amplitude measurements reinforces our confidence in the results of the detection algorithm (Supplementary Figure 3).
+Single-station detection with a STA/LTA algorithm detected a total of 12208 events between 1 October 1994 and 28 February 1995 at Unzen volcano (Fig. 1a).
+Our count is in good agreement with previous results published by Nakada et al. (1999) and 5 Umakoshi et al. (2008).
+Furthermore, good visual correlation between the temporal pattern of earthquake rates and real-time seismic amplitude measurements reinforces our confidence in the results of the detection algorithm (Fig. S3).
 However, our rates are much higher than those of Yamashina et al. (1999), who used data recorded 5 km south-west of the vent and which likely did not detect many smaller events during the activity.
-A combination of MTM and STFT analysis on hourly event counts revealed a strong ~40-hour cyclicity during the extrusion of a spine (Fig. 1B).
-We also see a 'gliding' in the cycle period from ~40-hours in mid-November up to ~100-hours at the end of January 1995.
-The ~40-hour periodicity is very similar to that previously described in seismicity and tilt data (Nakada et al., 1999; Yamashina et al., 1999).
-However, the ~100-hour cycle at the end of January 1995 is longer than the ~60-hour period described by Nakada et al. (1999).
+A combination of MTM and STFT analysis on hourly event counts revealed a strong $\sim 40$ h cyclicity during the extrusion of a spine (Fig. 1b).
+We also see a "gliding" in the cycle period from $\sim 40$ h in mid-November up to $\sim 100$ h at the end of January 1995.
+The $\sim 40 \,\mathrm{h}$ periodicity is very similar to that previously described in seismicity and tilt data (Nakada et al., 1999; Yamashina et al., 1999).
+However, the ~ 100 h cycle 15 at the end of January 1995 is longer than the $\sim$ 60 h period described by Nakada et al. (1999).

-Numerous studies of seismicity during dome-forming eruptions have described characteristic se-
+Numerous studies of seismicity during dome-forming eruptions have described characteristic sequences of earthquakes that correlate with changes in surface activity (e.g.